Butch Jones: Tennessee

 On December 7, 2012, Jones was hired as the head coach of the Tennessee Volunteers.

 Jones made his coaching debut on August 31, 2013, in Neyland Stadium against the FCS Austin Peay Governors, resulting in a 45–0 Tennessee victory.
 Tennessee earned its 800th victory in program history and became only the eighth school in the nation to reach that plateau after Michigan, Texas, Notre Dame, Nebraska, Ohio State, Oklahoma, and Alabama.

-On October 19, 2013, in Neyland Stadium, Jones led the Vols to a win over No. 11 South Carolina Gamecocks.
+On October 19, 2013, Jones led the Vols to a win over No. 11 South Carolina Gamecocks at Neyland Stadium.
 This was widely considered Jones's first signature win.
 Jones's second signature win came on November 1, 2014, at Williams-Brice Stadium against the South Carolina Gamecocks.
 The Vols trailed 42–28 with less than five minutes remaining and came back to win 45–42 in overtime.

 With the youngest roster in the FBS in 2014, Jones and the Vols finished the season with a record of 6–6 with bowl eligibility–the best regular season record and the first bowl game appearance the team had since the 2010 season, which was a 6–7 finish.

 On January 2, 2015, Jones led Tennessee to their first bowl win since 2007, in the TaxSlayer Bowl.

 During the 2015 season, Jones's team finally defeated No. 19 Georgia after five straight losses to the team in their annual rivalry.
 In most of the first half, the Vols trailed 24–3, until Tennessee came back and put up 28 unanswered points late in the second quarter and all through the third quarter.
 The Vols won 38–31, giving Jones his third signature win.
 To conclude the 2015 season, Jones's Vols defeated the Northwestern Wildcats by a score of 45–6 on January 1, 2016, in the Outback Bowl.